Position

 How much does a Propulsion Engineer make?

 A Propulsion Engineer plays a key role in designing and developing systems that power vehicles and aircraft.
-This job often involves working with cutting-edge technology and can be quite rewarding.
-The average yearly salary for a Propulsion Engineer stands at around $122,201.
-This figure can vary based on experience, location, and the specific industry.
+They work on engines, fuel systems, and other propulsion technologies.
+This job often requires a strong understanding of engineering principles and a knack for problem-solving.
+The average yearly salary for a Propulsion Engineer is around $124,797.
+This salary can vary based on experience, location, and the specific industry.

 View Propulsion Engineer jobs nearby